ABCambridge/startup/conflictTest.md

-This is a test of resolving conflicts in my git hub
+This is a test of resolving conflicts in my git hub.
+This portion is being editted from Github.